lawrence-V/lawrence-V/README.md

 ### Hola , I'm Lawrence Valdez! 👋

-- 🌱 I’m currently learning Flutter & Nuxt
+- 🌱 I’m currently learning   Nuxt
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about tech realted stuf